How to Write Your Own Wedding Ceremony from Scratch

 Wedding Ceremony Processional

 One to three songs.
-Typically there will be the seating of VIP family, followed by the processional of the wedding party, finally the entrance of the bride/groom/brides/grooms.
+Typically, there will be the seating of the VIP family, followed by the processional of the wedding party, and finally, the entrance of the bride/groom/brides/grooms.
 You can play one song for all of this.
-Or you could use one song for most of this, and change songs for the final entrance.
+Or you could use one song for most of this and change songs for the final entrance.
 Alternatively, you might also select a song for the family, a song for the wedding party, and a song for the finale.
-I probably wouldn’t do more than 3 songs, as shorter song snippets will lose their impact on the audience.
+I probably wouldn’t do more than three songs, as shorter song snippets will lose their impact on the audience.

-If you guests stood up at the end of the processional, the officiant should now ask them to be seated.
+If your guests stood up at the end of the processional, the officiant should now ask them to be seated.

 Ceremony Welcome Remarks